-Mycobacterium immunogenum (complex Mycobacteium chelonae - Mycobacterium abscessus): implications for metallurgical and related industries, and in hospital infections.
-Detection by culture, PCR qualitative or quantitative real - time identification confirmation by sequencing
+Mycobacterium immunogenum (complex Mycobacteium chelonae - Mycobacterium abscessus): implications for metallurgical and related industries, and hospital infections.
+Detection by culture; Real-time qualitative or quantitaive PCR; Confirmatory identification (sequencing).

-Mycobacterium immunogenum belongs to the Mycobacterium chelonae complex - Mycobacterium abscessus, and mycobacteria are more related processes in which liquids are involved (fluid).
-These mycobacteria belonging to the group of mycobacteria unpigmented rapid growth (RGM: Rapid Growing Mycobacteria), because they result in cultures pigmented colonies, and require less than 7 days for development in culture.
-Mycobacterium immunogenum was differentiated from the other two species complex by phylogenetic analyzes of genes other than the gene 16S rRNA, since by their phenotypic characteristics, including evidenced by biochemical tests to determine their metabolic characteristics, it is almost impossible to differentiate.
+Mycobacterium immunogenum belongs to the Mycobacterium chelonae complex - Mycobacterium abscessus. and they are the mycobacteria most related to processes in which liquids are involved (fluid).
+These mycobacteria belong to the group of unpigmented, rapid growth mycobacteria (RGM: Rapid Growing Mycobacteria), because they result pigmented colonies in cultures, and require less than 7 days for development in culture.
+Mycobacterium immunogenum was differentiated from the other two species of the complex by phylogenetic analyses of genes other than the 16S rRNA gene, since it is almost impossible to differentiate them by their phenotypic characteristics, including those evidenced by biochemical tests to determine its metabolic characteristics.

-The interest of this species is mainly due to its involvement in pulmonary processes that can result in operators metallurgical industries, such as automobile manufacturing, and other industries dedicated to cutting, drilling, polishing, ..., etc., of metals, in which liquids are used for cooling the machine and / or fabricated parts, as well as to lubricate, remove traces of metals and inhibit corrosion of the metal.
-During use of these liquids, and professional to aerosols generated exposure from fluids used in metal working (MWF: metalworking fluids), can cause skin infections, and respiratory diseases such as bronchitis, asthma, lipoid pneumonia or hypersensitivity pneumonitis (HP: hypersensitivity pneumonitis), which together make up the so - called "lung machine operator (MOL: Operator's lung machine)".
-The most common process is hypersensitivity pneumonitis (HP: Hypersensitivity Pneumonitis), which is characterized by a granulomatous disease, similar to sarcoidosis, and although most affected the process refers to withdraw from exposure to fluids contain this mycobacterium, in other cases progress to chronic interstitial lung disease, with radiological and histological evidence of pulmonary fibrosis.
+The interest of this species is mainly due to its involvement in pulmonary processes that may cause in operators metallurgical industries, such as automobile manufacturing, and other industries dedicated to cutting, drilling, polishing..., etc., of metals, in which liquids are used for cooling the machine and / or fabricated parts, as well as to lubricate, remove traces of metals and inhibit corrosion of the metal.
+During use of these liquids, and its professional exposure to the generated aerosols from fluids used in metal working (MWF: metalworking fluids), skin infections, and respiratory diseases such as bronchitis, asthma, lipoid pneumonia or hypersensitivity pneumonitis (HP: hypersensitivity pneumonitis) may occur, which together make up the so - called "lung machine operator (MOL: Operator's lung machine)".
+The most common process is hypersensitivity pneumonitis (HP: Hypersensitivity Pneumonitis), which is characterized by a granulomatous disease, similar to sarcoidosis.
+Although most of those affected the process remits upon withdrawal from exposure to fluids containing this mycobacterium, in other cases it progres to chronic interstitial lung disease, with radiological and histological evidence of pulmonary fibrosis.

-In these industries recyclable liquid used (MWF: metalworking fluids) of different composition.
-In general, these liquids, especially those used in metal cutting, are aqueous emulsions with varying content of an oily product, which usually contain, besides the lubricant, emulsifiers, defoamers, corrosion inhibitors, biocides, dyes, etc. By containing carbonaceous compounds, especially among oily substances used as lubricants (oil solution of pure petroleum fluids semisynthetic emulsion oil in water, or synthetic fluids emulsion synthetic oil in water), in them can easily grow bacteria, and because to mycobacteria are more resistant to biocides (including chlorine, 2% alkaline glutaraldehyde, formaldehyde 8%, ...), colonization by bacteria are not prevented, but can survive and proliferate in these fluids.
+In these industries recyclable liquid of different composition are used (MWF: metalworking fluids).
+In general, these liquids, especially those used in metal cutting, are aqueous emulsions with varying content of an oily product, which usually contain, in addition to the lubricant, emulsifiers, defoamers, corrosion inhibitors, biocides, dyes, etc. By containing carbonaceous compounds, especially among oily substances used as lubricants (oil solution of pure petroleum fluids semisynthetic emulsion oil in water, or synthetic fluids emulsion synthetic oil in water), bacteria can easily grow in them, and because mycobacteria are more resistant to biocides (including chlorine, 2% alkaline glutaraldehyde, formaldehyde 8%, ...), colonization by bacteria are not prevented, but can survive and proliferate in these fluids.

-This species, Mycobacterium immunogenum, besides causing problems in the metallurgical industries, also found in cases of hospital seudobrotes, mainly by the use of boncoscopios, using breathing equipment, and acquired infections dialysis units.
+This species, Mycobacterium immunogenum, besides causing problems in the metallurgical industries, has also been found in cases of hospital pseudo-outbreaks, mainly due to the use of bronchoscopes, use of assisted breathing equipment, and infections acquired in dialysis units.

-This group of mycobacteria (Mycobacterium chelonae Mycobacterium abscessus-) has been found in the systems of water purification (83-90% of the species found in these systems), in biofilms (bioflms) in distilled water supplies , etc.
+This group of mycobacteria (Mycobacterium chelonae Mycobacterium abscessus) has been the most found in water purification systems (83-90% of the species found in these systems), in bio-layers (biofilms) in distilled water supplies, etc.

 - Isolation conditions required qualitative or quantitative culture of Mycobacterium immunogenum.